lgilchrist/how_to_get_your_first_100_users/deck.md

 # 13: Meet Journalists
 - Find 5-7 industry-specific bloggers
 - Follow them on FB/Twitter
+- Compliment them earnestly ("I loved that you brought up this obscure reference to...)
-- Help them out (tips, data, introductions)
+- Help them (tips, data, introductions)
 - Build a relationship now

 ---

 # 14: Organize an Event
 - Pick a topic relevant to your value proposition
-- Invite people
+- Invite relevant people to speak
-- You're now a thought leader
-- You're now recognizable in your space
+- Congratulations!
+You're now a thought leader and a recognized name in your space

 ---

 # 15: Reward Your First Users
 - Install Rapportive
-- Reach out to each signup personally
+- Reach out to each of your first 100 signups personally
-- Do some customer development (why do you buy salad dressing? what was the last one you bought?)
+- Ask them questions (When do you usually buy salad dressing?
+When was the last time you bought salad dressing?
+Why did you buy that salad dressing?) hy do you buy salad dressing? what was the last one you bought?)
 - You'll learn some great things from these conversations

 ----